atsphinx/cookiecutter-sphinx-extension/README.md

 - PyPI's package name has `atsphinx-` as prefix.
 - Package is namespaced package for `atsphinx.`.
 - Manage project data with Rye.
+- Manage target bumpversion with age-cli.
+- Included documentation template and tests.

 ## Usage